vitejs/vite/docs/blog/announcing-vite3.md

 | Vite 3.0.0  |    3.05MB    |    17.8MB    |
 | Reduction   |     -30%     |     -7%      |

 In part, this reduction was possible by making some dependencies that most users weren't needing optional.
 First, [Terser](https://github.com/terser/terser) is no longer installed by default.
 This dependency was no longer needed since we already made esbuild the default minifier for both JS and CSS in Vite 2.
 If you use `build.minify: 'terser'`, you'll need to install it (`npm add -D terser`).
-We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic https certificate generation as a new plugins: [`@vitejs/plugin-basic-ssl`](/guide/migration.html#automatic-https-certificate-generation).
-It is recommended creating secure certificates, so this feature didn't justify the added size of this dependency.
+We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic https certificate generation as a new plugin: [`@vitejs/plugin-basic-ssl`](/guide/migration.html#automatic-https-certificate-generation).
+Since this feature only creates untrusted certificates that are not added to the local store, it didn't justify the added size.

 ## Bug Fixing